robertbraeutigam/scan/README.md

 the connection to some other party and may be required to "catch up" the other party on changes when re-establishing a connection.

 Data may be an aggregation of an underlying value.
-These aggregations supported:
+Currently supported aggregations are:
 * sum
 * count
 * min